Public International Law

-1. A thorough and contextual knowledge of public international law doctrine, principles and the role of legal institutions, in the areas covered during the course.
+1. Demonstrate a thorough and contextual knowledge of public international law doctrine, principles and the role of legal institutions, in the areas covered during the course.

-2. The capacity to identify contentious issues in public international law, and apply legal doctrine to solve problems.
+2. Identify contentious issues in public international law, and apply legal doctrine to solve problems.

-3. A critical perspective on the relationship between public international law and the politics of the international community.
+3. Critically reflect on the relationship between public international law and the politics of the international community.

-4. A reflective understanding of the significance of notions of justice, sovereignty and rights within the international legal framework.
+4. Reflect on the significance of notions of justice, sovereignty and rights within the international legal framework.

-6. The capacity to prepare and present cogent arguments, orally and in writing, and make productive contributions to class debate and discussion.
+6. Prepare and present cogent arguments, orally and in writing, and make productive contributions to class debate and discussion.

 |Content||Module 1: The nature of international law and its key actors|